You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. What are the potential side effects of combining Vascepa and blood thinners?

-Answer: The potential side effects of combining Vascepa and blood thinners include increased bleeding risk, gastrointestinal side effects, and liver damage.
+Answer: The potential side effects of combining Vascepa and blood thinners include an increased risk of bleeding, gastrointestinal side effects, increased risk of infections, and hypersensitivity reactions.

-5. How can patients minimize the risk of side effects when taking Vascepa and blood thinners?
+2. How can I minimize the risk of side effects when combining Vascepa and blood thinners?

 DrugPatentWatch - Make Better Decisions